 A list of 10 female protagonists whom you probably never came across, knew or thought even existed, if not all.

-Female protagonists are rapidly becoming more and more popular in video games.
-From the golden age of Samus Aran, Tomb Raider, Chun-Li, Tifa Lockhart to Jill Valentine, Control, Horizon: Zero Dawn, many remarkable female protagonists were designed by many developers.
+Female protagonists in video games are rapidly becoming popular.
+From the golden age of Samus Aran, Tomb Raider, Chun-Li, and Tifa Lockhart to Jill Valentine, Control, and Horizon: Zero Dawn, many remarkable female protagonists were designed by many developers.
 Even though we only see posts on social media or gaming websites about the more commonly known names, many female protagonists still make remarkable entries.

 Many of them were designed by indie developers, and perhaps due to the lack of budget, they weren’t as exposed to gamers as they deserved to be.
 So, I’ve tried to make a list of 10 female protagonists whom you probably never thought existed, if not all.